automated data provisioning

 • Dump into external environments: Alternatively, transformed datasets can be dumped into other databases—even applying specific rules during the export process.

+Each sink is configured to match the original source driver (tap), preserving data integrity and ensuring compatibility.
+Provisioning actions can be triggered on-demand or scheduled as part of continuous workflows.
 The system also supports multi-environment deployment, allowing provisioned data to flow seamlessly across testing stages—such as integration, UAT, or staging—without manual intervention.
 This flexibility reduces provisioning time, increases traceability, and accelerates CI/CD pipelines.

 Figure 3: Gigantics allows secure provisioning of anonymized datasets into target environments such as CRM test systems, accelerating delivery without compromising privacy.

-🚀 Book a technical demo
+Book a technical demo

 Frequently Asked Questions About Data Provisioning

-1. What is data provisioning?
+What is operational data provisioning?

-3. What are the main challenges of manual data provisioning?
+What are the benefits of provisioning?